Have your fundamentals down

-Maybe not the most entertaining part, but understanding anatomy is absolute key to creature design, It will help you understand the possibilities and limitations of a species, and the difference between them.
+Maybe not the most entertaining part, but understanding anatomy is the absolute key to creature design, It will help you understand the possibilities and limitations of a species, and the difference between them.
 An exoskeleton is limiting in different ways than the skeleton of say, a panther.
-That of the land-dwelling quickest cat in the world: The Cheetah, is significantly different from that of it’s close relative: The panther that likes to hang out in trees.
+That of the land-dwelling quickest cat in the world: The Cheetah, is significantly different from that of its close relative: The panther that likes to hang out in trees.

 Understand behavior and environment

 The cheetah as a species won’t be able to survive in a dense forest.
 They cannot use their main ability: Speed.
 So they would need to rely on ambushing small animals. because they don’t have the power to take down a stationary large animal.
-They can only do that on high speed when the animal can be easily pushed or pulled out of balance by hitting their back legs, or jumping onto their hinds.
+They can only do that at high speed when the animal can be easily pushed or pulled out of balance by hitting their back legs or jumping onto their hinds.